keermanish/react-page-maker/README.md

   - **Create Layout** (If you want more complex/nested structure)

-    This step is similar to creating an element only difference is that, we would be having some dropzones where we can drop the UI Elements.
+    Here steps are very similar to above but we would be having some dropzones where we can drop elements.

     ```Javascript
       // DraggableGrid_1_2.js
       import { Draggable, Dropzone } from 'react-page-maker';

       const DragItemGridLayout = (props) => {
-        // make sure you are passing `parentID` prop to dropzone
+        // make sure you are passing `dropzoneProps` prop to dropzone
-        // it help to mainatain the state to meta data
-        const { showBasicContent, id, ...rest } = props;
+        const { showBasicContent, dropzoneProps, ...rest } = props;

         if (showBasicContent) {
           return (